CNRFisheries/Survey_gap/README.md

 where:

 - Stratum: identifier of the stratum used for the computation of total biomass index of the area.

 - Area: Total area covered by each statum in nm2

 - StratumWeight: Weight of the stratum on the total surveyd area

-### Environmental\_inputs/variable.asc
+### Environmental_inputs/variable.asc

-Download the raster layer file in asc format of the interested environmental variables:
+Download the raster layer file in asc format for the interested environmental variables:

     ##            1         2         3         4         5         6         7